Sethup123/ZPT/README.md

 Place the datasets and the pre-trained model weights in G2P2_datasets folder.
 Also the extracted node and text embeddings are provided [here](https://drive.google.com/drive/folders/1moL4FZmCvuXtMKERZgBxRYYLg2JZ1OPH?usp=sharing) which can be placed in the save_folder.

-### Running our ZPT model and G2P2 Model with Node and Text Embeeding Fusion:
+### Running our ZPT model and G2P2 Model with Node and Text Embedding Fusion:
 Run the exec_cora.sh and exec_amazon.sh files to get the results.
 The results will be stored in results_final folder.